 9.3 You may choose the order in which your names are registered on the account.
 The first named account holder will be the Representative Joint Shareholder.
 This means that the second and subsequent named account holder(s) has only limited membership rights.
 If you change the order in which your names appear, we will make the change within a reasonable time after you request the change.

-9.4 Any correspondence relating to the account will be sent to the address of the first named account holder, unless you instruct us otherwise.
+9.4 Any correspondence relating to the account, including transaction acknowledgements and statements, will be sent to the address of the first named account holder, unless you instruct us otherwise.

 9.5 For tax purposes only, we will treat joint account holders as being entitled to the money in the account in equal shares.
 This does not affect the operation of condition 9.6 which takes precedence.